What is a Virtual Doula?

 With today’s COVID-19 epidemic many doulas are trying to find a way to support their client’s virtually and calling it virtual support.
 Virtual means different things to different people.
 For us, virtual support means that in the event that your doula is restricted from meeting you in person, the doula will be there with you 100% on video virtually.
 You will still have support, continuously, during labor.
 The doula will not leave you alone.

 Prior to pregnancy, your virtual doula can assist with conception and family planning options.
-Our doulas help you build your network of help so that conception and early pregnancy is as smooth as possible.
+Our doulas help you build your network of help so that conception and early pregnancy are as smooth as possible.
 Once you are pregnant your doula can help with visualizing your birth experience and then choosing your provider and birth location based on your birth goals.
 These providers include an OB or Midwife, as well as alternative care providers like acupuncturists, chiropractors, lactation consultants, etc. The doula will also help you to understand what the scope of doula work is, and the different ways they can support you.

-In the second and third trimester, your doula can help to find the right birth class(es) for you and your partner.
+In the second and third trimesters, your doula can help to find the right birth class(es) for you and your partner.
 In your prenatal visit(s) you will design and practice comfort measures so that you are ready when labor starts.
 We help you to bond with your baby, know their position, and work in tandem with them to align for birth.
 Your doula will guide you in building a birth plan and communication skills with your providers.

 In labor, your BYD virtual birth doula will be by your side with continuous video support in active labor.
 This is different than many other virtual practices that only answer questions in labor intermittently.
 We are with you virtually through your whole experience.